WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    Note that this intentionally differs from TLS 1.3, which signs the entire certificate chain in its Certificate Verify (Section 4.4.3 of
    {{?I-D.ietf-tls-tls13}}), in order to allow updating the stapled OCSP response without updating signatures at the same time.
+Note that this difference doesn't matter for this version of this draft since OCSP responses aren't checked.
 1. If `signature` is a valid signature of `message` by `publicKey` using `signing-alg`, return "potentially-valid" with `certificate-chain`.
    Otherwise, return "invalid".